Acknowledgement to Indigenous Australians

 A Collaboration between The I Am, Movement, Ukamirra Art and Autism Spectrum Australia (Aspect).

 This resource is a simple version of “Steps to getting therapy resources” for individuals, families, community members and service providers to help their child/ children access support with the health sector.
-It was developed by Aspect's Aboriginal Speech Pathologists and Tanika Davis, Reconciliation Action Plan (RAP) member and consultant of Aspect.
-Tanika is also is a mother to Slade (5) who is diagnosed with Autism Spectrum Disorder.
+It was developed in partnership between Worimi woman, Tanika Davis (The I Am Movement) and Aspect’s Aboriginal Speech Pathologists.
+Tanika is also a mother to Slade, who is on the autism spectrum.
 Tanika faced some challenges with accessing services when she was navigating through the diagnosis journey.

 “I hope this simple version supports service providers and families to access the correct resources when our children are going through the diagnosis journey.
 I know how overwhelming it can be and I wish I had a step by step resource to help me navigate the unknown like NDIS Access and waitlists as well.
 I hope this helps in a small way for your family too”, said Tanika.